The new Romance Interior Design Trend (and where to get it)

 The good news: you can embrace smaller elements of the romance interior design trend if you don’t wanna overhaul your entire home!
 Better news: The trend will work in with your existing decor!

-Oh, and if you love the bedding above, it’s coming soon to Linen House.
+Oh, and if you love the bedding above, it’s from Adairs and you can shop it here.

 The Romance Interior Design Trend